ta3ag/lbd/docs/BackendTutorial/source/genobj.rst

 Translate into obj file
 ------------------------

-Currently, we only support translate llvm IR code into assembly code.
+Currently, we only support translation of llvm IR code into assembly code.
-If you try to run Chapter4_2/ to translate obj code will get the error message as follows,
+If you try to run Chapter4_2/ to translate it into obj code will get the error message as follows,

 .. code-block:: bash